bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 The [Vite HMR documentation](https://vitejs.dev/guide/api-hmr.html) covers many more APIs.
 However, they are not crucial to understanding how HMR works fundamentally so we'll skip them for now, but we'll return to them when we discuss about the [HMR client](#the-hmr-client) later.

-If you're interested in how they can be useful in some cases, give the [documentation](https://vitejs.dev/guide/api-hmr.html) a quick read!

 ## From the start

 We've learned about the HMR APIs and how they allow us to replace and manage modules.
 But there's still a missing piece: How do we know when to replace a module?
 HMR usually happens after editing a file, but what comes after that?